-We teach music in the Foundation Stage through the expressive arts and design strand of the profile.
+We teach music in the Foundation Stage through the expressive arts and design strand of the profile and the Kapow music programme.
 The profile is used as guidance to ensure progression and continuity for children from 3 to 5 years.
-A programme of topics in the Foundation Stage ensures that children are offered increasing challenge and motivation in music as they progress through the school, providing a firm foundation for entry to the KS1 National Curriculum.
-Music within the Foundation Stage are taught using a cross curricular approach with singing and music making being an important part of the curriculum.
-Singing is used to teach numbers, topic and English such as nursery rhymes and alphabet work
+A programme of themes in the Foundation Stage ensures that children are offered increasing challenge and motivation in music as they progress through the school, providing a firm foundation for entry to the KS1 National Curriculum.
+Music within the Foundation Stage is taught using a cross-curricular approach and Kapow programme of study with singing and music making being an important part of the curriculum.
+Singing is used to teach numbers, topics and English such as nursery rhymes and alphabet work